2015 15" Clevo P750DM-G (GTX980M) [6th,4C,K] + RX Vega 56 @ 32Gbps-M2 (ADT-Link R43SL) + Win10 [Robert Evans]

 Starting with the Switch upstream - HDD Bay M.2 slot w/ ADT-Link R43SL switch upstream.
 I also wrapped the Chipal's USB 3.0 cable with Aluminium foil as seen here and connected it to the GPU Fan M.2 slot and ended up with this result.

 I wanted to add that even with the Aluminium foil.
 Running a Chipal x1 adapter through the GPU Fan M.2 slot is highly unstable.
 Whether the memory write bandwidth is 200 mb/s ( I tested this when I first received the chipal x1 dock a month ago) or 715 mb/s after being wrapped in Aluminium foil.
 I cannot get the dock to work for more than 10 minutes as the desktop becomes very stuttery and will generally crash within 10 minutes of starting windows.

-The stutter/instability does not occur whatsoever when using the ADT R43SL or Chipal x1 dock with the HDD Bay M.2 slot.
-I also recall suffering one crash using the ADT R43SL with the GPU Fan M.2 slot yesterday when I tested the bandwidth, though I don't know if this was simply a coincidence.
+The stutter/instability does not occur whatsoever when using the ADT-Link R43SL or Chipal x1 dock with the HDD Bay M.2 slot.
+I also recall suffering one crash using the ADT-Link R43SL with the GPU Fan M.2 slot yesterday when I tested the bandwidth, though I don't know if this was simply a coincidence.

 - @Robert Evans I have same device with you I cant use with internal monitor I disable 980m but not working.